jaypersanchez/olympia-gofit/README.md

 Notes:
 1. Before running the prebuild command `npx expo run:android` make sure you are connected to a pyhsical device if you want to run it there, otherwise emulator will be used.
-2. Make sure that the application is closed or uninstalled
+2. Make sure that the application is closed or already uninstalled

 ## What to do if Prebuild does not work!?